mrcnski/signor.dev/_posts/2024-12-31-overview-of-polkadot.md

 ## Asynchronous Backing

 In asynchronous backing, a backed block can be assumed to be valid before it's actually finalized, and collators/backers can build on top of the block as it's pending.
 This works because, most of the time, blocks are really valid.
-Async backing replaces the existing backing strategy, which waited for a block to be finalized before building on it (like a waterfall model) -- async backing results in faster blocks on average.
-I worked mostly on the statement-distribution subsystem, which determines how statements about block candidates are communicated from backers to other validators.
+Async backing replaces the existing backing strategy, which waited for a block to be finalized before building on it (like a waterfall model).
+Async backing results in faster blocks on average.
+I worked mostly on the `statement-distribution` subsystem, which determines how statements about block candidates are communicated from backers to other validators.
 The aim was to distribute statements in a way that was sound and robust, but also performant.

-{% include image.html name="overview-of-polkadot/work-and-snow.jpeg" alt="Work and Snow" width="500" %}

 ## PVF (Polkadot Validation Function)